California-Strawberry-Commission/laser-runner-cutter/ros2/README.md

 We use Visual Studio Code with a **Dev Container** for a consistent, pre-configured environment.
 The Dev Container is defined in [.devcontainer/devcontainer.json](.devcontainer/devcontainer.json) and is backed by [`docker-compose.yaml`](docker-compose.yaml).

-### Getting started
+### Developing from the Jetson

 1. Follow the [Environment Setup](#environment-setup) steps above.
 2. Install the VS Code [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
 3. Open the `ros2/` folder in VS Code.
 4. When prompted, click **Reopen in Container** (or run `Dev Containers: Reopen in Container` from the command palette).

-VS Code will build the container and install all extensions automatically.
+VS Code will build the container and install all extensions automatically (note: you may need to go into the Extensions tab and click "Install in Dev Container" for the extensions).
 The following extensions are provisioned by the Dev Container:

 - [Robotics Developer Environment](https://marketplace.visualstudio.com/items?itemName=Ranch-Hand-Robotics.rde-pack)
 - [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)